Dre Campbell Farm

 Takeaway

 Commercial leaf miner pesticides are available.
-However, as you can see, there are also many solutions to control the critters organically.
-Give one or more of these natural remedies a try and see what works best for you.
+However, as you can see, many solutions also exist to control the critters organically.
+Try one or more of these natural remedies and see what works best for you.

 Image via commons.wikimedia.org